 Winship Cancer Institute Emory University Atlanta, Georgia

-There is also a Winship emphasis on outreach, dissemination of research findings, and addressing health disparities, whether due to lack of access to healthcare, inadequate insurance, or disparities experienced due to race, ethnicity, gender, or geographic location throughout the state of Georgia.
+Winship places a strong emphasis on community outreach, dissemination of research findings, and addressing health disparities, whether due to lack of access to healthcare, inadequate insurance, or disparities experienced due to race, ethnicity, gender, or geographic location.

 * This profile was provided by the Winship Cancer Institute.